 The short answer to your question is that it is definitely possible to get a mortgage if you changed jobs recently.
-In fact, for many applicants, changing jobs should not impact your loan application at all and may even help you qualify if you make more money at your new job.
-While most people who changed jobs recently can qualify for a mortgage, there are several points to keep in mind, including potential exceptions.
+In fact, for many applicants, changing jobs should not impact your loan application at all and may even help you qualify if you earn more money at your new job.

-What if my new job has a trial or probationary period?
-Some new jobs have an initial trial or probationary period before the job becomes permanent.
-For example, your new position may have a three or six month trial period to make sure that you can successfully perform the job responsibilities.
-Most lenders require that the trial or probationary period has ended before you can qualify for a mortgage.
+Your new job has a trial or probationary period.
+Some new jobs have an initial trial or probationary period before the position becomes permanent.
+For example, your new position may have a six month trial period to make sure that you can successfully perform your job responsibilities.
+Most lenders require that the trial or probationary period has ended before you are eligible for a mortgage.

 To summarize, a job change usually does not negatively affect your ability to qualify for a mortgage but there are multiple scenarios that may require you to wait before you can apply.
-Because many borrowers actually change jobs so that they can make more money to afford a mortgage, we recommend that you consult multiple lenders to understand how their specific guidelines apply to you.
-You can contact lenders in your area by clicking MORTGAGE RATES We recommend that you contact at least four lenders as qualification requirements vary.
+Because many borrowers change jobs so that they can make more money to afford a mortgage and buy a home, we recommend that you consult multiple lenders in the table below to understand the specific guidelines that apply to you.

 "B3-3.5-01, Income and Employment Documentation for DU."
 Selling Guide: Fannie Mae Single Family.
 Fannie Mae, August 7 2019.
 Web.